-We want our learners to have a full and exciting week so we have developed a curriculum to reflect this.
+We ensure that we provide our learners with a full and exciting week and have developed a curriculum to reflect this.
 Our 6th Form Curriculum combines continued ASD focused support with the next stages in their educational progression.

 The Functional Skills qualifications are highly regarded amongst employers, as they suggest a level of skill, which is transferable to the workplace.

 We are also able to offer re-sits in Maths and English GCSEs in line with the new college regulations.

 We aim to provide a full time holistic 6th Form experience individually tailored to support their educational needs whilst minimising the impact of their autism spectrum disorder.